mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

   in unwords <$> ps <* sc
 ```

-`lineFold` works like this: you give it space consumer that accepts newlines
+`lineFold` works like this: you give it a space consumer that accepts
-and it gives you special space consumer that you can use in the callback to
+newlines and it gives you a special space consumer that you can use in the
-consume space between elements of line fold.
-An important thing here is that
+callback to consume space between elements of line fold.
+An important thing
-you should use normal space consumer at the end of line fold or your fold
+here is that you should use normal space consumer at the end of line fold or
-will have no end.
+your fold will have no end.

 Playing with the final version of our parser is left as an exercise for the
-reader — you can create “items” that consist of multiple words and as long
+reader—you can create “items” that consist of multiple words and as long as
-as they are “line-folded” they will be parsed and concatenated with single
+they are “line-folded” they will be parsed and concatenated with single
 space between them.

 ## Conclusion

-Note that every sub-list behaves independently — you will see that if you
+Note that every sub-list behaves independently—you will see that if you try
-try to feed the parser with various variants of malformed data.
-And this is
+to feed the parser with various variants of malformed data.
+And this is no
-no surprise, since no state is shared between different parts of the
+surprise, since no state is shared between different parts of the
-structure — it's just assembled purely from simpler parts — sufficiently
+structure—it's just assembled purely from simpler parts—sufficiently elegant
-elegant solution in the spirit of the rest of the library.
+solution in the spirit of the rest of the library.